yingchaoAo/yingchaoAo.github.io/_pages/about.md

 </div>

 <div class="education-content">
-    My latest first author article has been accepted by <em>Automation in Construction</em>.
+    🎉🎉🎉 Aug 5, 2024, My latest first author article has been accepted by <em>Automation in Construction</em>.
 </div>